 Chaplain Mary Farah was born in Beirut, Lebanon and as a child, experienced some of the best and worst in humanity.
 At age 12, her home was bombed, but her family escaped harm and found refuge.
 During the Lebanese War, Mary’s innate compassion and caregiving skills emerged.

 Chaplain Mary began her education in Beirut, but finished here in the States, receiving her MA in Religious Studies and Certified Family Education at Andrews University, and her Clinical Pastoral Education at Stanford Medical Center.
-Part of her education and “ministry” at Stanford included a residency in Spiritual Care Services, attending to bone marrow transplant and cancer patients.
+Part of her education and “ministry” at Stanford included a residency in Spiritual Care Services, attending to bone marrow transplant, cancer and palliative care patients.
+The Outpatient Cancer Institute was also pivotal in her education and growth as a chaplain.